Chrisae9/chis-website/content/blog/phase10randomizer.md

 ## Card Games are Fun

 I have owned the card game Phase 10 for a little over a month now and I have been able to play it a handful of times.
 The card game itself is really fun, but it quickly got old playing the same 10 phases each time.
-Therefore, I created a webapp to randomly generate the 10 phases.
+Therefore, I created a web app to randomly generate the 10 phases.

 ### Creating the randomizer